jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

 Test the Application
 -----------------------------------

 1. If you have not yet done so, configure the two application servers and deploy the `jts` quickstart.
-Follow the instructions in the `jts` [README](../jts/README.md) file.
+Follow the instructions in the [jts README](../jts/README.md) file.

 2. Configure Byteman to halt JBoss server 1
     * Stop the JBoss servers.
-    * [Clear any transaction objectstore data](#clear-transaction-objectstore) remaining from previous tests.
+    * [Clear the transaction objectstore data](#clear-the-transaction-objectstore) remaining from previous tests.
-    * Follow the instructions to [halt application server 1 using Byteman](../README.md#byteman-halt).
+    * Follow the instructions to [halt application server 1 using Byteman](../README.md#halt-the-application-using-byteman).
 The following 2 lines of text will be appended to the server configuration file for server 1 only:

             For Linux:
                   JAVA_OPTS="-javaagent:/PATH_TO_BYTEMAN_DOWNLOAD/lib/byteman.jar=script:/PATH_TO_QUICKSTARTS/jts-distributed-crash-rec/byteman-scripts/failAfterPrepare.btm ${JAVA_OPTS}"